 6.1.18 Wall ties, bed joint reinforcements and windposts

-Wall ties and bed joint reinforcements and windposts of the correct type shall be installed where required, and be suitable for their intended use and location.
+Wall ties, bed joint reinforcements and windposts of the correct type shall be installed where required, and be suitable for their intended use and location.
 Issues to be taken into account include:

 - position